 So you have decided to sell your horse and your horse is ready for buyers to view.
-Selling your horse with Horse & Hound can cost as little as as £9.99, but before you book your horse for sale advert, how can you make sure it will bring buyers flocking to see your horse?
+You can advertise your horse for sale with Horse & Hound for free with a standard advert that goes online for six weeks, as well as being published in the magazine, but before you book your horse for sale advert, you need to know how to write a horse for sale advert that will bring buyers flocking to see your horse.

-Apart from giving your horse’s vital statistics, (see list below) the ad should draw attention to anything that makes your horse sound special.
-A horse’s breeding can attract interest from buyers, so it’s worth mentioning a famous or successful sire.
+Apart from giving your horse’s vital statistics, (see list below) the advert should draw attention to anything that makes your horse sound special.
+A horse’s breeding can attract interest from buyers, so it’s worth mentioning a famous or successful sire or dam sire.

-Photographs and video are useful to prospective buyers and can cut down on time-wasters, but it is important that they show the horse at its best.
-NB: Proofs and professional photographs can only be used with the photographer’s permission due to copyright laws.
+Photographs and video are key to helping a prospective buyer decide if your horse may be suitable and can cut down on time-wasters, but it is important that they show the horse at its best.
+NB: Professional photographs can only be used in adverts with the photographer’s permission due to copyright, even if you’ve purchased the picture for your personal use.

-Expert advice from Horse & Hound on choosing the perfect photograph to help sell your horse quickly to the right
+Expert advice on choosing the perfect photograph to sell your horse quickly to the right home

 Most buyers have a budget and many are put off if a price is not given or if “substantial price required” or PAO (price on application) are used.
 There is no point in people responding to your advert if they do not have the funds to match your asking price.
 Not giving a price will also exclude your advert from online searches for horses within a specific price range.

-Remember to include the area of the country that you are based at the end of the advert and list a landline telephone number as well as a mobile if you can.
-An email address can also be a useful means of contact, although if used online you may end up receiving scam emails.
+Remember to include the area of the country that you are based and provide a phone number, as well as an email address, although if used online you may end up receiving scam emails.

-When supplying the advert online, check it carefully for spelling mistakes.
-If you are giving an advert over the phone, ask the person to read the advert back to you to check they have got the spelling correct.
+When booking the advert online, check it carefully for spelling mistakes.
+If you are requesting an advert over the phone, ask the person to read the advert back to you to check they have got the spelling correct.

 The vital statistics which you should include in any advert include: